Stefan G. Bucher: Biography

 Stefan G. Bucher attended the Art Center College of Design Upon graduation, Bucher became art director at the advertising agency Wieden & Kennedy in Portland, Oregon.
-Bucher went on to design numerous CD packages including Brand New Day: The Remixes for Sting, and the soundtrack for The Matrix.
+Bucher went on to design CD packages including Brand New Day: The Remixes for Sting, and the soundtrack for The Matrix.
 His design of the 17th "American Photography" annual received the 2001 Silver Award for "Outstanding complete book design" by British Design & Advertising.
 His clients included KCRW DJ Jason Bentley, art gallery L.A.
 Louver, and painter David Hockney makes more frequent use of illustration and hand-lettering.
 He created the main title typography and title design for the films The Fall, Immortals, and Mirror Mirror, all directed by Tarsem Singh.

 He is the author of the book All Access – The Making of Thirty Extraordinary Graphic Designers.
 In her review of the book for Communication Arts magazine, editor Anne Telford said:

 Using the symbology of rock 'n' roll to document the careers of 30 graphic designers—arbiters of style and chroniclers of popular culture—makes a lot of sense, coming from design dynamo and music fan Stefan Bucher.
 What distinguishes this book, and earns it its title, are the illustrated timelines of each designer's career from early misfires to industry accolades: an enticing look back before their careers had star wattage.

 In 2004 the Art Directors Club of New York named Bucher one of their "Young Guns", honoring him as one of the leading creatives age 30 and under.
 He has been an active member of AIGA, having served as the vice-president of membership of the Los Angeles Chapter from 1999 to 2001 and as vice-president of event programming from 2001 to 2003.
 He is a frequent speaker on graphic design at schools and design organizations across the United States.
 His column ink & circumstance appeared in the pages of the now defunct "STEP inside design" magazine.
 His book The Graphic Eye – Photographs By Graphic Designers From Around The Globe was released in Europe by RotoVision S.A. and in the United States by Chronicle Books in October 2009.

 In 2011 the online software training web site lynda.com produced an hour-long documentary on Bucher and his work as part of their creative inspirations series, entitled "Stefan G. Bucher, designer, Illustrator, and Writer".
 In the same year, Bucher designed a yeti character for Saks Fifth Avenue that was produced as a plush animal.
 In 2012 he wrote and illustrated the character's origin story for the book "The Yeti Story" published by HarperCollins.
 Saks adapted the plot and artwork of this book into their holiday store windows in 2013.

 Bucher was the programing chair of the 2015 AIGA Design Conference in New Orleans, Louisiana.